swlaschin/OxfordDDD/README.md

 * [JetBrains Rider](https://www.jetbrains.com/rider/) (all platforms)
 * Visual Studio (Windows and Mac).

+NOTE: I prefer to change the defaults in VSCode and Visual Studio to be less distracting.
+A list of the settings is available in the file [vscode_setup.md](vscode_setup.md)

 I personally have not used Vim and Emacs for interactive coding in F#, but here are some links on how to use them:

 * Emacs: [fsharp-mode](https://github.com/fsharp/emacs-fsharp-mode)